radiatecode/dachartjs/README.md

 See the available [methods](src/Contracts/DatasetInterface.php) of Dataset Facade

 ## Dedicated Dataset Class (Suggestion)
-If you create a chart with multiple datasets which depends on multiple db query then it would be nicer to create a separate dataset class, so that it increase the readability, maintainability of the code
+If you create a chart with multiple datasets which depends on multiple db query then it would be nicer to create a separate dataset class in order to increase the readability, maintainability of the code

 > Namespace could be **App\Charts\Datasets** (create Charts\Datasets folder inside the app folder)